Packing d-dimensional balls into a d+1-dimensional container: Introduction

-The input to the problem is a set of unit-radius disks.
-Since we are allowed to freely translate them, we can assume each disk to be centered at the origin, so that the disk is fully defined by its normal vector.
-Two disks are \emph{identical} if their normal vectors are multiples of each other (in particular, $n$ and~$-n$ define the same disk).
-A set of \emph{distinct disks} is a set where no two disks are identical.
+The input to our problem is a set of~$n$ unit hyperdisks in~$\Reals^{d+1}$.
+Nearly all the hyperdisks we consider are unit, and we often drop the adjective.
+Since we are allowed to freely translate the hyperdisks, we can assume each hyperdisk to be centered at the origin, so that it is fully defined by its normal vector.
+Two hyperdisks are \emph{parallel} if their normal vectors are multiples of each other (in particular, a vector and its negative define parallel hyperdisks).
+A set of \emph{distinct hyperdisks} is a set where no two hyperdisks are parallel.

-Two disks are in a position where they \emph{touch} if their intersection contains exactly one point.
-Two disks \emph{intersect} if their intersection consists of more than one point.
-By \emph{non-overlapping}, we mean a placement of disks such that no two disks intersect, but where disks are allowed to touch.
+Two hyperdisks \emph{overlap} if there is a point that lies in the relative interior of both.
+If they intersect but do not overlap, then they \emph{touch}.
+By \emph{non-overlapping}, we mean a placement of hyperdisks such that no two hyperdisks overlap, but where hyperdisks are allowed to touch.
+In other words, we treat hyperdisks as if they consist of their relative interior only.
+With this, we do not need to consider placements of the hyperdisks where they are arbitrarily close but remain disjoint.